sematext/docs/docs/monitoring/inventory.md

 - Package name
 - Package version

-#### Comparing Hosts
+### Comparing Hosts

-The Inventory UI allows comparing different systems to quickly and efficiently see differences between them.
-Use filtering to see differences in specific packages.
+The Inventory UI let's you compare different systems to quickly see the differences between them and use filtering to see differences between specific packages.

 <video style="display:block; width:100%; height:auto;" controls autoplay loop>
   <source src="https://cdn.sematext.com/videos/sematext-infra-inventory-hosts-compare-v1.mp4" type="video/mp4" />
 </video>

-#### Grouping Hosts By Installed Packages
+### Grouping Hosts By Installed Packages

 Hosts can be filtered and grouped by tags.
-One of the available tags for grouping is installed.packagas tag, which will put servers with exactly the same packages installed in the same group.
+One of the available tags for grouping is the installed.packages tag, which will put servers with exactly the same packages installed in the same group.
 This can be useful to quickly check if all servers that should have the same packages installed are indeed the same.

-### Packages
+## Packages
-#### Info

 Provides quick insight into how unified your packages are by showing: